 What Are the Benefits?

-By providing patients with strategies for understanding and addressing the factors that contribute to their pain, behavioral health therapy helps patient better manage their physical, emotional, and psychological responses to pain.
+By providing patients with strategies for understanding and addressing the factors contributing to their pain, behavioral health therapy helps them better manage their physical, emotional, and psychological responses to pain.

-Research from the National Library of Medicine has shown that CBT can benefit cancer patients by reducing pain severity and frequency, improving coping skills, reducing distress, and providing a sense of control over the cancer experience.
+Research from the National Library of Medicine has shown that CBT can benefit cancer patients by reducing pain severity and frequency, improving coping skills, reducing distress, and controlling the cancer experience.
 The research also shows that cognitive behavioral therapy may improve physical function, mood, and overall well-being.
 Additionally, CBT can be tailored to each individual’s unique needs, making it an effective form of personalized cancer care.
 With the proper guidance and support, cognitive behavioral therapy can be invaluable for managing cancer pain.

 Tips for Living with Pain